Is It Time for a Strategy Check-up?

-Five questions to help you get your organizational strategy in shape.
+Five questions to help you get your organizational strategy in shape for spring.

 1. First things first: Do you have an organizational strategy?